Ben Coad

 Benjamin Oliver Coad (born 10 January 1994) is an English cricketer, contracted to play for Yorkshire County Cricket Club.

 Early life and education

 Coad was born on 10 January 1994 in Harrogate, North Yorkshire, England.
 He was educated at Thirsk School and Sixth Form College, a state secondary school in Sowerby, Thirsk, North Yorkshire.

 Cricket career

 Coad made his county debut on 2 June 2013 in the 2013 Yorkshire Bank 40 fixture against Gloucestershire.
 His maiden first-class match was for Yorkshire against Durham at the Riverside Ground in Chester-le-Street, which started on 20 June 2016.
 He had figures of 0-38, and 1-70 when bowling, and scored 17 not out in his only innings.
+In February 2025, Coad signed a new contract with Yorkshire which tied him into the club until the end of the 2028 season.